The CGP web site has been moved to here and the domain name cartesiangp.co.uk no longer exists.

 The CGP paper on atari games also attracted lots of media attention (see publications).

-What is Julian upto?
+What is Julian up to?

 CGP Brain project

-For a couple of years now I have been working on using CGP to evolve two programs that develop a whole neural network and can learn to solve multiple problems simultaneously.
+For a few years now I have been working on using CGP to evolve two programs that develop a whole neural network and can learn to solve multiple problems simultaneously.
 One evolved program controls the body of a neuron and the other controls the dendrites.
 When you run the programs it build an entire brain-like network which can solve three problems simultaneously (classification).
 The aim is to solve many problems of different types with the same network and the evolved programs.
 You can read a brief conference report on it (GECCO 2017).
 I have two book chapters coming out on this topic (see publications) which go into a lot of detail.